 When the solenoid actuates, the pick up assembly engages and lowers the pick up roller.
 There is a foam pad on the solenoid that dampens the noise when the solenoid actuates.
 As the machine ages, the pad wears down and the tape underneath causes the solenoid arm to stick.
 When this happens, the pick up roller stays down and occasionally picks up multiple pages.

 Typically, if you’re only printing one or two pages at a time you won’t have too much trouble.
 However, if you are printing large volumes, it can be a more serious problem.
 Continue reading

-I recently was called out to work on an HP M4555printer that had some feed issues.
-Each time the feed issues seemed resolved the machine would print a few pages but then stop.
+I recently was called out to work on an HP M4555 printer that had some feed issues.
+Each time the feed issues seemed resolved the printer would print a few pages but then stop.

-The machine was receiving information.
-It said ‘processing’ on the display, acted like it was going to print but then nothing would happen.
+The printer was receiving information; it said ‘processing’ on the display, acted like it was going to print but then nothing would happen.
 Even printing internal information pages from the control panel failed to work.
 Also, the machine’s control panel was very slow and often times unresponsive to commands.